syatheen/NIDIS/README.md

 - fame is the project storage directory
 - 70 is the number of concurrent processes

+Suggest keeping 70 but changing the rest as appropriate

 ### 3. Regression Testing

 ```bash